mucommander/mucommander/readme.txt

 Improvements:
 - A proper error message is displayed when muCommander is started in a headless environment.
-- Upgraded the commons-net FTP library to version 2.0 for improved compatibility.
+- Upgraded the commons-net FTP library to version 2.0 for increased server compatibility.
 - Actions relying on a file operation that is not supported by the current folder's filesystem are now disabled contextually.
-- Optimized the opening of Zip files.
+- Optimized the opening speed of Zip files.
 - Mac OS X: updated JavaApplicationStub and Info.plist to enable 64-bit operation on x86_64 architecture.
 - Improved the HTTP filesystem: better HTML/XHTML detection, follows links correctly.
-- Free space indicator now changes color gradually (#311) ; adjusted warning threshold.
+- Free space indicator now changes color gradually (#311) ; adjusted free space warning threshold.
 - Adjusted the layout of the main window to some screen estate around the toolbar.
 Contributed by Radomír Černoch.